-Complete the development of a Carbon Reduction Position Statement and Action Plan and a broader review of the Authority's community leadership role in relation to climate change for consideration by the Fire Authority.
-(Deputy Chief Fire Officer & Assistant Director Resources/Treasurer) (continuing action)
+Following initial work with an external consultancy the Service will complete the development of an Environment & Sustainability Action Plan, including consideration of the Authority's community leadership role in relation to climate change for consideration by the Fire Authority in December 2025.
+(Deputy Chief Fire Officer & Assistant Director Resources/Treasurer) (carried forward)

-(vi) Review the effectiveness of the Scrutiny & Audit Panel
+(v) Review the effectiveness of the Scrutiny & Audit Panel

-Conduct a review into the effectiveness of the Scrutiny & Audit Panel against the revised best practice guidance on Audit Committee issued by CPIFA and in the light of the Redmond Review.
-(Assistant Director Resources/Treasurer and Assistant Director Planning & Improvement) (continuing action)
+Conduct a review into the effectiveness of the Scrutiny & Audit Panel against the revised best practice guidance on Audit Committees issued by CIPFA and in the light of the Redmond Review.
+A working group of the Panel will be established and a final report will be presented in November 2025.
+(Assistant Director Resources/Treasurer) (carried forward)

-(vii) Future Foundations
+(vi) Future Foundations